 Pure tone thresholds can be plotted graphically (one or two panel audiogram) and/or in table format.
 The audiogram uses the standard ASHA symbols as shown in the Symbols legend.
-Please refer to the Tools section on page 19 for detail on how to configure the audiogram view.
+The audiogram view can be configured under the Reporting Options tab on the Tools menu by selecting the preferred number of panels from the drop down menu.